ilya-zlobintsev/LACT/README.md

 # Overclocking (AMD)

 The overclocking functionality is disabled by default in the driver.
 There are two ways to enable it:
 - By using the "enable overclocking" option in the LACT GUI.
 This will create a file in `/etc/modprobe.d` that enables the required driver options.
-This is the easiest way and it should work for most people.
+This is the easiest way and it should work for most people running standard distributions.

   **Note:** This will attempt to automatically regenerate the initramfs to include the new settings.
 It does not cover all possible distro combinations.
-If you've enabled overclocking in LACT but it still doesn't work fter a reboot, you might need to check your distro's configuration to make sure the initramfs was updated.
+If you've enabled overclocking in LACT but it still doesn't work after a reboot, you might need to check your distro's configuration to make sure the initramfs was updated.
 Updating the kernel version is a guaranteed way to trigger an initramfs update.
 - Specifying a boot parameter.
+This might be needed if your distro is not supported by the auto-enable functionality.
 You can manually specify the `amdgpu.ppfeaturemask=0xffffffff` kernel parameter in your bootloader to enable overclocking.
 See the [ArchWiki](https://wiki.archlinux.org/title/AMDGPU#Boot_parameter) for more details.

 # Suspend/Resume